HAILab-PUCPR/BioBERTpt/README.md

 ## BioBERTpt on Hugging Faces repo

-BioBERTpt models is on Hugging Faces repo:
+BioBERTpt models are on Hugging Faces repo:

 [BioBERTpt(all)](https://huggingface.co/pucpr/biobertpt-all)